-The failure to consider the decisions made at the Annual General Meeting of Electors will
+The failure to consider the decisions made at the Annual General Meeting of Electors will mean that the City has not complied with Section 5.33 of the Local Government Act 1995.

 The motions carried at the Annual General Meeting of Electors held on 28 November 2005 are presented to the Council in accordance with the requirements of the legislation.